Acid-Base Balance/ Imbalance

 Metabolic alkalosis is less common and usually occurs from excessive vomiting and long term diuretic use.
 More acids are lost through vomiting, where more bases are lost through diarrhea.
 In metabolic alkalosis, the pH increases, but the carbon dioxide levels remain normal.
 This condition is usually related to an electrolyte imbalance which may present as hypokalemia or hypocalcemia.
 Treatment is directed at the cause.
 If dehydration is present, replace fluids with IV sodium chloride solution.
 If vomiting persists, administer an anti-emetic.
 In patients who have fluid overload, a diuretic may be necessary.

 Respiratory acidosis and alkalosis are directly linked with the respiratory system's ability to eliminate carbon dioxide.
 Normal ranges of arterial blood gases are as follows:

 - PaO2 = 80 – 100 mm Hg

 - PaCO2 = 35 – 45 mm Hg

 - pH = 7.35 – 7.45

 - HCO3 = 22 – 26 mmol/L

 Respiratory acidosis occurs from any condition that decreases respiratory rate or volume.
 Without the ability of the lungs to eliminate carbon dioxide, the body must rely on the renal system to do so.
-This can take days to do, which can result in a lethal acidosis state.
+This may take days, which can result in a lethal acidotic state.
 In this condition, the carbon dioxide levels will be increased and the pH decreased.
 Treatment for this is directed at correcting the ventilatory status of the patient.